MikeyC24/ruby_flash_card_app/README.md

 sudo apt-get install ruby-dev for noir error also in cases other issues- brewupdate and brew install

+issues, bugs, and notes
+1. bootstrap dropdown menu is not working, whic covers user settings and user profile, for now I have them on top too until issue is resolved

 puma for development
 # Puma can serve each request in a thread from an internal thread pool.